Latest CBSE 2023-24 Physics Syllabus for Class 11

-In this page, you can find the direct PDF links to reduced Class 11 Physics Term-based Syllabus for 2021-22 academic session.
-You can download the files to your system without entering any login information.
+In this page, you can find direct PDF download links to the latest Class 11 Physics Syllabus for 2023-24 academic session.
+We have also added a simple analysis of all the deleted and added topics according to the latest syllabus.

 <cta> Download <cta>